David-Hien/Unit-3/Project.md

 ```

-With this, I can view the Login screen - useful when creating the UI as it helps to visualize the KivyMD code.

 1. Create the ```try_login(self)``` method for login that takes the input value from the two ```TextEditField```s: email and password.
-2. Include a ***guard clause*** - an if-statement that eliminates certain conditions that may cause error later on, protecting the system from crashing, bugs, and many more; its main purpose is to increase code readability - to stop the method if either input is empty.
+2. Include a ***guard clause*** - an if-statement that eliminates conditions that may cause error later on, protecting the system from crashing, bugs, and many more; its main purpose is to increase code readability.

 ``` python
 class LoginScreen(MDScreen):